Social Action Committee

 Read the document, 2025 Mandate for Leadership authored by the Heritage Foundation. here.

-The event is on Thursday, October 24, 2024, from 6:30 p.m. to 8:30 p.m., located at 2226 Adam Clayton Powell Jr. Blvd, @ W.131st Street, NY, NY 10027.
+The event was held on Thursday, October 24, 2024, from 6:30 p.m. to 8:30 p.m., located at 2226 Adam Clayton Powell Jr. Blvd, @ W.131st Street, NY, NY 10027.

-Our panel of esteemed subject matter experts include: Basil A. Smikle, Jr., PhD, Professor, Columbia University in addition to MSNBC Political Analyst Lurie Daniel Favors, Esq., Executive Director, The Center for Social Justice at Medgar Evers College, and the Former NYC First Deputy Public Advocate Nick E. Smith and Executive Director of Communities Resist.
+Our panel of esteemed subject matter experts included: Basil A. Smikle, Jr., PhD, Professor, Columbia University in addition to MSNBC Political Analyst Lurie Daniel Favors, Esq., Executive Director, The Center for Social Justice at Medgar Evers College, and the Former NYC First Deputy Public Advocate Nick E. Smith and Executive Director of Communities Resist.

 For more information, contact socialaction@dstnyac.org